xwzndream/Earn-Now/README.md

 Q: How to download and install?
 A: Open the app store search to download and install

-Q: How to register an account?
-A: After opening the app, click Register to register

 Q: How to return app information?
 A: Can send mail to tikunga01@gmail.com.
 Contact us for